apache/tvm/relax_spec.md

 The rules for evaluating `Function` nodes into closures are given below.
 TIR `PrimFunc`s evaluate into objects that are opaque to Relax, but are also assigned `FuncStructInfo` and can be called like closures.
 None of the values in global scope is mutable.
 Execution of a Relax function in an IR module thus begins by evaluating all globally visible functions into a form in which they can be accessed.

+## Destination Devices

+«If the `global_info` table in the `IRModule` contains any `VDevice`s, then execution will be distributed across the devices listed.
+The `to_vdevice` operator is responsible for transferring data (tensors) from one device to another and operators involving these tensors will be implemented on the appropriate device.
+If no `VDevice`s are listed in the `global_info`, then all (tensor) computations will take place on a single "target" device specified in compilation (if the target is a GPU, then some computations may still take place on a CPU host, but only those concerning metadata or data structures that are not tensors).»

 ## Evaluating Expressions

 For each expression, we define how it affects the program's visible state and the order in which they are evaluated.
 Below, all evaluation results are passed by reference (and hence possibly alias) unless it is explicitly specified that they allocate new values.